Kirlovon/simple-ssr/README.md

 	<a href="https://github.com/Kirlovon/Simple-SSR/commits/master"><img src="https://img.shields.io/github/last-commit/Kirlovon/Simple-SSR.svg" alt="Last commit"></a>
 </p>

+## What is it?
-Universal server side rendering implementation for Node.js.
-Powered by [Puppeteer](https://github.com/GoogleChrome/puppeteer).
+Universal server-side rendering implementation for Node.js.
+Powered by [Puppeteer](https://github.com/GoogleChrome/puppeteer). <br>
+This library allows you to preload your web applications directly on the server, and send the user rendered data. <br>

+*Note: The minimum supported Node version is **Node 7.x***

+## Features
+◾ Simplifies crawlers work with your **Single Page Applications** or **Progressive Web Apps**.<br>
+◾ Preload your web applications on the server side. <br>
+◾ Allows you to cache data, optimizing the server-side rendering process. <br>
+◾ In some cases improves performance and loading speed of your web app. <br>

 ## Installation